Steps to Take After Your Child Has Been Diagnosed with a Brain Injury

 Let Us Assist You Today

 If you have a child with a brain injury, contact Marasco & Nesselbush, LLP today.
 As one of Rhode Island’s most trusted personal injury firms, we provide exceptional legal representation and the compassionate client service you deserve.
-We serve Providence, Warwick, Wakefield and the surrounding areas of Rhode Island.
+We serve Providence, Warwick, Wakefield, Woonsocket and the surrounding areas of Rhode Island.
 Call or contact us online today for a free consultation.